rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

 ---
+title: Quick Start Guide
-title: Quick Start
+short title: Quick Start
 weight: 25
 ---

-# Quick Start Guide

 >**Note:** This Quick Start Guide will get you up and running in a sandbox environment.
 It is not intended for a production environment.
 For more comprehensive instructions, see [Installation]({{< baseurl >}}/rancher/v2.x/en/installation/).

 Howdy Partner!
 This tutorial walks you through: